Seismological Observatory Graefenberg - SZGRF

 This form allows requests to the continuous data archive of the SZGRF.
 Please see available data for available time spans of data streams.

-Please report publications using data of GRF or GRSN using this form or send mail to Klaus Stammler.
-We really need such responses for our funding.
+Please report publications using data of GRF or GRSN and send mail to Klaus.Stammler (at) bgr.de.

 Stations: